bryanhannes/bryanhannes.github.io/_posts/2023-01-7-reactively-storing-and-retrieving-url-state-in-angular.markdown

 - We saw how the `ViewModel` approach makes our templates cleaner.

-Here you check out the full Stackblits demo:
+Here you check out the full Stackblitz demo:
 <iframe src="https://stackblitz.com/edit/angular-ivy-y8vtzw" width="100%" height="500px"></iframe>